Mellon College of Science

 2. The Dean of the college, or the dean's designate, will review the appeal and issue a decision and the basis for it within 30 days.

 If, after carrying out the steps of either process described above, the student believes that the matter has not been adequately resolved, or if no decision has been rendered by the appropriate date, the student may appeal at the university level.
 To appeal at the university level, the student must present copies of all documents and a formal letter of appeal to the provost.
+Appeals to the Provost office are due within 5 days of a decision from the student's college-level appeal.
 The Provost or another designated university officer will respond in writing with a final resolution, including the basis for it, within thirty (30) days, or as soon thereafter as practical.”

 Course Overloads